jamesabradley04/robosub-ros/onboard/catkin_ws/src/cv/README.md

 ### Model Setup

-We will begin by updating our code
+We will begin by adding a method ```init_model``` to our ```detection.py``` script which will take in a ```model_mame``` and load the correct model from its weights file.
+You may choose to do this in either Pytorch or Detecto, the Pytorch wrapper we developed a few years ago.
+Note that your code for the Making Predictions section will be different (although similar conceptually) depending on which you choose.

 ### Making Predictions

 ### Publishing